johnwarden/jonathanwarden.com/content/language-design/effects-without-side-effects.md

 {{< /highlight >}}

 `println` and `main` are functions which, given a `console` argument, return procedures, which can be executed with the `!` operator.
-Let's call such procedures, which are bound to the object on which they operate, <em>methods</em>.
+Let's call such procedures, which are bound to the object on which they operate, **methods**.

 ## Containing Effects

-Now let's say add this rule to our language: procedures cannot execute other procedures other than methods on objects passed to them as arguments.
+Now let's say add this rule to our language: procedures can only execute methods on objects passed to them as arguments.

-So procedures have no ability to <em>directly</em> reference or execute any other procedure: there are no built-in procedures like `println`, no global objects like Javascript's `window`, and no ability to directly import services or objects like Java's `System.out`.
+So procedures have no ability to *directly* reference or execute any other procedure: there are no built-in procedures like `println`, no global objects like Javascript's `window`, and no ability to directly import services or objects like Java's `System.out`.

 Whoever runs the `main` procedure above can be certain it will have no effects outside of those that can be achieved by invoking methods on `console`.
-Since the caller has complete control over these methods, any effects of `main` are completely <em>contained</em>.
+Since the caller has complete control over these methods, any effects of `main` are completely *contained*.

-So these procedures can have <em>effects</em>, but since those affects are contained, they cannot have <em>side-effects</em>.
+So these procedures can have *effects*, but since those affects are contained, they cannot have *side-effects*.

-## Contained Inconsistency

-Along with not having effects, pure functions must be <a href="http://en.wikipedia.org/wiki/Referential_transparency_(computer_science)">referentially transparent</a>.
-In other words, they can't be <em>inconsistent</em>.
-Let's say procedures in our language can only be inconsistent as a result of invoking inconsistent operations on the objects that were passed to them as arguments.
-Their inconsistency is also <em>contained</em>.

 ## "Impure" Inversion of Control

-So a program can't actually <em>do</em> anything unless it is provided with an object on which it can invoke methods.
+So a program can't actually *do* anything unless it is provided with an object on which it can invoke methods.
 To OO programmers this sounds like dependency injection or inversion of control.

-We can use <a href="http://jonathanwarden.com/wp-admin/post.php?post=609&amp;action=edit">`given/inject` preprocessing</a> to achieve inversion of control in this language without the syntactic overhead of manual dependency injection.
+We can use [functional dependency-injection](/functional-dependency-injection) to achieve inversion of control in this language without the syntactic overhead of manual dependency injection.

 {{< highlight java "linenos=false" >}}